umcu/clinlp/README.md

 #### Spacy patterns

 Finally, if you need more control than literal phrases and terms as explained above, the entity matcher also accepts [spaCy patterns](https://spacy.io/usage/rule-based-matching#adding-patterns).
-These patterns do not respect any other configurations (like attribute, fuzzy, proximity, etc.).
+These patterns do not respect any other configurations (like attribute, fuzzy, proximity, etc.):

 ```python
 concepts = {